python/devguide/gitdevs.rst

 Mercurial bookmarks are intended for local development and can be deleted with ease, whereas branches cannot.
-Note that deleting a bookmark does not mean that the releated changesets are also deleted.
+Note that deleting a bookmark does not mean that the related changesets are also deleted.
 You must use the `strip extension`_ to do that.
 Bookmarks can be published to a remote repo to be shared, but must explicitly be pushed (see https://www.mercurial-scm.org/wiki/Bookmarks#Working_with_remote_repositories